Rifqio/simple-rag-implementation/assets/employees/Alex Thomson.md

 - **Job Title:** Sales Development Representative (SDR)
 - **Location:** Austin, Texas

-## Jasa Raharja Putera Career Progression
+## BPJS Kesehatan Career Progression
-- **November 2022** - Joined Jasa Raharja Putera as a Sales Development Representative.
+- **November 2022** - Joined BPJS Kesehatan as a Sales Development Representative.
 Alex Thomson quickly adapted to the team, demonstrating exceptional communication and rapport-building skills.
 - **January 2023** - Promoted to Team Lead for special projects due to Alex's initiative in driving B2B customer outreach programs.
-- **August 2023** - Developed a training module for new SDRs at Jasa Raharja Putera, enhancing onboarding processes based on feedback and strategies that Alex Thomson pioneered.
+- **August 2023** - Developed a training module for new SDRs at BPJS Kesehatan, enhancing onboarding processes based on feedback and strategies that Alex Thomson pioneered.
 - **Current** - Continues to excel in the role, leading a small team of 5 SDRs while collaborating closely with the marketing department to identify new lead-generation strategies.

 ## Annual Performance History